Do Red Cars Get the Most Bird Poop?

 A specialist UK auto-parts retailer, Halfords, wanted to see whether the color of a car affects how many times birds defecate onto a car’s bodywork.
 The large urban areas of Brighton, Bristol, Manchester, Leeds and Glasgow were chosen in order to get a good geographical spread across the UK.
 In total 1,140 cars were examined by researchers over two consecutive days in June 2012.

 The results of the survey are shown below.
 The key findings were that 18% of the red cars had bird droppings on them after two days.
 The next most popular car color with the birds was blue with 14% of blue cars having bird poop on them.
 The least popular color (as far as the dive-bombing birds were concerned) was green, with only 1% of these cars being affected after two days.

 % of cars after 2 days with bird droppings

-The conclusion of this research by Halfords was that damage caused by bird droppings to British motorists is around £57 million per year ($89 million).
-The summary of the research was given to the media as a press release and Halfords helpfully included advice about the importance of cleaning off bird droppings quickly.
-Cynics may be tempted to wonder if the fact that Halfords sells appropriate cleaning materials was linked to their eagerness to spread the results of their research.
+A media press release was issued and Halfords included advice about the importance of cleaning off bird droppings quickly.
+Cynics may be tempted to ask if the fact that Halfords sells appropriate cleaning materials was linked to their eagerness to spread the results of their research.